tembolo1284/Project_2_Bootcamp/README.md

 After the machine learning algorithms are complete we also keep track of our position, and our portfolio holdings as we cycle through all the dates of the dataset.

+We also decided to leverage Amazon's AWS Lex chat bot to create a more personalized experience for the client using our application.
+Through the chat bot, the client can be given recommendations of what other instruments they might be interested in investing in.
+For example, if a client picks a more high volatility stock like Tesla, our bot recommends other high volatility instruments such as Gamestop or Bitcoin.
+If the client agrees, this instrument can easily be worked into the portfolio and be a part of the algorithm trading bot.

 We will quickly define what is accuracy, precision, and recall as we think it would be helpful.